 Sometimes in gardening, you need to go big or go home.
 That’s the case with container gardening.
-This fall, pack a large pot to capacity with chrysanthemums, ornamental grasses and late-season perennials and annuals to punch up your porch or patio.
+In fall, pack a large pot to capacity with chrysanthemums, ornamental grasses and late-season perennials and annuals to punch up your porch or patio.

 Not just for commercial landscapes or formal gardens, large containers bring blooms to eye level, pulling together color, texture and shape in a touchable space.